Education

 The School of Education and Human Development offers teaching internships for both certified and non-certified teachers studying for a Master’s Degree or Sixth Year Certificate at Fairfield.

-The internship gives you a full-time, hands on experience in a public school setting and up to $15,000 towards your studies, while offering local schools additional competent staff members and potential future employees.
+The internship gives you a full-time, hands on experience in a public school setting and up to $15,000 per year towards your studies, while offering local schools additional competent staff members and potential future employees.

 For more information or an application, students should email the internship coordinator, specifying whether they are interested in the internship for certified or non-certified teachers.